kptdev/kpt/site/reference/cli/alpha/rpkg/init/README.md

 --repository
   Repository in which the new package will be created.

---revision
+--workspace
-  Revision of the new package.
-The default value if v1.
+  Workspace of the new package.

 --description
-  short description of the package
+  Short description of the package

 --keywords
-  list of keywords for the package
+  List of keywords for the package

 --site
-  link to page with information about the package
+  Link to page with information about the package
 ```

 <!--mdtogo-->